Consti10/LiveVideo10ms/README.md

 When receiving corrupted data (e.g from a lossy connection) the decoder will still generate frames if possible.

 **Structure:**\
-core: contains the native code and java bindings, one test file\
+_VideoCore:_ contains the native code and java bindings, one test file\
-example: simple example app.
+_VideoExample:_ simple example app.
 Playback of different .h264 files stored in the 'assets folder' of the app.
 Includes test case(s)\

 **Setup Dependencies**
 There are 2 ways to use VideoCore in your Project\